SuboptimalEng/orbital/README.md

   <img src="/guide/3.png" width=200>

-- #### Anyway, you can press "ok" to close that popup.
-Now head over to System Preferences > Security & Privacy.
+- #### Anyway, you can press "ok" to close that popup for now and head over to System Preferences > Security & Privacy.

   <img src="/guide/4.png" width=400>

-- #### In here, you should see the option to open (Orbital) anyway.
-You will only press this the first time you download the app.
+- #### In here, you should see the option to "open (Orbital) anyway".
+You will need to press this the first time you download the app.
+This will open the app, but hold your horses, you aren't finished yet!

   <img src="/guide/5.png" width=400>

-- #### Finally, head back to this screen and drag the Orbital icon into the Applications folder.
-From now on, you should freely be able to open Orbital from your desktop.
+- #### Head back to this screen and drag the Orbital icon into the Applications folder.
+From now on, you should be able to easily open and close Orbital from your desktop without any popups.

   <img src="/guide/2.png" width=400>

+- #### Feel free to reach out to me on Twitter 👉 [@SuboptimalEng](https://www.twitter.com/SuboptimalEng) if you have any more questions

 ## Frequently Asked Questions (FAQ)